CivicActions/ssp-toolkit/docs/controls/SA.md

 #### CivicActions Responsibility

-CivicActions Security in collaboration with the Product Owner act and/or meet on a pre-determined basis to determine information system security requirements and to develop implementation budgets and plans.
+CivicActions Security in collaboration with the System Owner act and/or meet on a pre-determined basis to determine information system security requirements and to develop implementation budgets and plans.